 How is IT changing?
 What are the new technologies?
 How is my job changing?

 At Interop Digital, we nurture every aspect of your career by offering content across all key technologies and stages of your career.
 Experience collaboration and innovation with the industry’s most thought after leaders.
-Please note times are shown in PT.

 Cate Reich is an experienced cybersecurity executive driving to create a community that can operate resiliently in the face of growing and complex cyber threats.
 Cate's career experience is focused on cybersecurity strategy development, cyber risk management, incident response and remediation, cyber simulation exercises, and technical project management.

 Cate is a key leader on the Déjà vu Security Team, a Seattle-based information security and consulting services company Accenture acquired in June 2019.
 On the team, she supports device security testing and threat assessments for world leading technology providers.
 She is also a key contributor to Accenture’s Medical Device Security team, working with healthcare organizations to manage risk, minimize incident impacts, and support resilient business operations.
 Cate has also led Incident Response engagements at Fortune 500 companies, and table-top exercises for clients around the world.
 Her journey with Accenture started supporting the United States Department of Defense (DoD) and Intelligence agencies in conducting cybersecurity risk assessments, assessing control compliance across classified networks, and planning for network migrations.
 Cate serves as the Security Inclusion and Diversity (I&D) lead for the South Market, guiding nearly 500 team members in ensuring the I&D mission is a business imperative.